maxsitt/insect-detect-docs/docs/software/pisetup.md

 ![Raspberry Pi Imager choose lite OS](assets/images/raspberrypi_imager_choose_os_lite.png){ width="600" }

 Now we can choose the storage, where the Raspberry Pi OS will be written to.
-Here you just have to select your micro SD card.
+Here you just have to select your microSD card.

 ![Raspberry Pi Imager choose storage](assets/images/raspberrypi_imager_choose_storage.png){ width="600" }